 - ownCloud - Sean Dague

-MHVLUG returns to Rockefeller Hall for the 2014-2015 Vassar Academic year.
-The best parking on site is the north lot of campus, which is accessible off of Collegeview Ave in Poughkeepsie.
-Once you are parked in the north lot walk south along North Drive.
-Rockefeller Hall is on the right, somewhat set back, as you walk down the main stretch.
+The best parking is either in the North lot of campus, accessible off Collegeview Ave, or stree parking for Raymond Ave.
+Rockefeller Hall is near the main campus building.
 Enter the hall and go to the second floor.
 Room 200 is at the top of the stairs.
 The room will be open at 5pm, and people are welcome to come early.

 When in doubt, use the map for reference.